 Sophie Hicks Architects was formed in 1990 by Sophie Hicks while she was a student at the Architectural Association in London.
 It has evolved continuously.

 The practice started by designing private houses.
-This taught us about listening to clients and understanding their needs and that attention to detail is key to producing a successful piece of architecture.
+We learned to listen to clients and to understand their needs and that attention to detail is key to producing a successful piece of architecture.

 Sophie Hicks Architects has a long-standing involvement with the art world, a reflection of Sophie Hicks’s personal interest in art.
 We have been commissioned to design a number of museum exhibitions, including “Sensation, Young British Artists from the Saatchi Collection” and “Picasso, Painter and Sculptor in Clay” at the Royal Academy in London.